Alfonso Camorani

-Alfonso Camorani (born 21 February 1978) is an Italian football midfielder who plays for A.S.D.
+Alfonso Camorani (born 21 February 1978) is an Italian former football midfielder who played for A.S.D.
 Gelbison Cilento Vallo della Lucania.
 He is 179 cm tall and weighs 72 kg.

 Football career

 He started his career at Avellino youth team.
 Her played for Campobasso (Serie D), Ternana, Alzano (Serie B), Teramo (Serie C2) before joined Salernitana of Serie B.

-He spent second half of 2002-03 season at Lecce (Serie B) on loan.
+He spent second half of 2002–03 season at Lecce (Serie B) on loan.

-On second half of 2003-04 season, Fiorentina, at that time still in Serie B, signed him.
+On second half of 2003–04 season, Fiorentina, at that time still in Serie B, signed him.
 He followed Fiorentina promoted to Serie A, but spent his first Serie A season on loan at A.C.
 Siena.
 He made his Serie A debut on 12 September 2004, against Palermo.

 He then signed by U.S. Lecce for second time.
 His Serie A career was to end shortly as he followed the club as it was relegated to Serie B in summer 2006.